Luke-kb/terminal-trivia/projects/terminal-app/README.md

   CORE FEATURES

-- Title page graphic
+- Game Title graphic (using Figlet/Lolcat)
-- Main menu list prompts user to select 'Start a new game' or 'About' and press [Enter]
+- Main menu list prompts user to select 'Start a new game' or 'About' and press [Enter] (using tty-prompt)
-- Game consists of 10 randomly generated trivia questions prompting user to answer using multiple choice selection
+- Randomly generated questions prompting user to answer using multiple choice selection (using countries gem & tty-prompt)
-- once all Qs are answered, user is provided with their final score and list of correct/incorrect answers.
+- once all Questions are answered, user is provided with their final score and a list of correct/incorrect answers.
+  (using command-line-reporter https://github.com/wbailey/command_line_reporter or terminal-table https://github.com/tj/terminal-table or tty-table)

   NICE TO HAVE

-- cool terminal spinner on selected answer before it has been inputted
+- cool terminal spinner on selected answer before it has been submitted (tty-spinner)
-- provide supporting message to user between questions
+- provide supportive message to user between questions
+- a progress bar indicating how far the user is through the 10 questions (tty-progressbar gem)
 - Option to view scoreboard at main menu
 - option for users score to be saved and added to scoreboard in a descending list.

 --UI and UX:

   User is first presented with a game title graphic and the main menu and prompted to choose an action from a list using enter and arrow keys:

     -Start a new game
     -About
     -Quit

   When starting a new game, user is prompted to enter their username and then press enter.
-  Users name is displayed with a welcome greeting and is then prompted to re-enter their name or continue to the game. nb: Username can only consist of letters. if numbers or special characters are inputted, user will receive a message to re-enter their username.
+  Users name is displayed with a welcome greeting and is then prompted to re-enter their name or continue to the game. (nb: Username can only consist of letters. if numbers or special characters are inputted, user will receive a message to re-enter their username.)
   Questions are asked one at a time until all questions are answered.
   Once completed, the correct/incorrect answers and users' total score are presented with congratulatory message.
   User is prompted to either play again or return to main menu.

---Control Flow Diagram
+--Control Flow Diagram (see docs)
-  see docs

 --Implementation Plan (see Trello screenshots) link to Trello board https://trello.com/b/YQG2urgj/triviaterminalapp

 --Status Updates
+  (tba)